mattgwagner/mattgwagner/cv.md

 ## Summary

 **I am an experienced and enthusiastic technical leader, serving as architect and mentor on distributed engineering teams for over ten years.
-I have experience in companies ranging from the Fortune 50 to start-ups, coupled with over eight years of service as an Officer in the U.S. Army and Florida National Guard.
+I have experience in companies ranging from the Fortune 50 to start-ups, coupled with almost ten years of service as an Officer in the U.S. Army and Florida National Guard.
 I have experience as an on-the-ground commander and coordinator of National Guard Soldiers serving in emergency response situations.
 I am passionate about my profession, endeavoring to produce outstanding results in whatever I'm tasked to do.**

 ----------